Usage

 Data Sources

 A Data Source is a model that provides data for the report.
-You can create a new Data Source by clicking Add Data Source button from the Sources list.
+You can create a new Data Source by clicking the :guilabel:` + Add` button from the Data Sources list.
 To create a new Data Source, you need to provide the following information:

 Data Source Form